shen17/uw_course_work/README.md

-# uw_coursework-
+# UW coursework
-This repository is to showcase my work.
+This repository is to showcase my work including R and JAVA.